jshpatw/cbARM/README.md

  The J1 objects feature:
 * A horizontal mount for the nema 17 hs 60 motor
 * A 64:1 planetary gearbox
+* Specialized thick gears to hendle the high torque setup
 * A ring gear with a 2020 extrution mount for torque output

 <img width="841" height="731" alt="image" src="https://github.com/user-attachments/assets/36f05a64-b429-4f4d-b044-ae5e1f970e56" />